-I realize it is so easy to just buy a spice jar at the store.
-But once you see how easy it is to make your own homemade cinnamon sugar, you will never buy it at the store again.
+Sure, it is easy to just buy a spice jar at the store.
+But once you see how easy it is to make your own homemade spice mix, you will never buy it at the store again.

 How to make Cinnamon Sugar

-- Combine the granulated sugar and ground cinnamon in a bowl and mix completely.
+- Add the granulated sugar and ground cinnamon to a small bowl.

-- Spoon into a jar or bag that has a tight seal.
+- Spoon the cinnamon and sugar into a jar or bag that has a tight seal.

 - Use as desired.